b4cktr4ck2/De-Brickify-Pm3-RDV2/docs/index.md

 *   A pin header to connect the Proxmark and Bus Pirate cable.
 I recommend you buy a breakable curved pin header, that way you can break it into 6-pin chunks, as that's how long the pin header must be.
 *   A multimeter, to test continuity and identify what cable to plug into which pin on the Proxmark.
 *   (OPTIONAL) A soldering kit, to solder the pin header onto the Proxmark.
 You don't actually **have** to solder it on, but it's going to make flashing the bootloader and full image a pain because you have to hold the pin header in place and keep it stable.
 It's _reallllllllllly_ tricky but technically doable.
+*   A Linux distro, preferable Debian Based.
+I did this on Parrot OS.

 # Preparation
 ## Phase 1: Bus Pirate Prep